 $CHATR_ROOT/src/phoneme/phonology.c

-The module phonology_module
+The module phonology_module calls three functions;

 Depending on the pause prediction method selected, the last function

-calls either pp_disctree
+calls either pp_disctree or insert_phrase_pause.
+If

-called, insert_phrase_pause
+called, insert_phrase_pause further calls insert_pause.

-The insert_phrase_pause
+The insert_phrase_pause and insert_pause functions are

 in file